distri/compositions/main.coffee.md

           return self

-Observe an attribute as a list of sub-models.
+Observe an attribute as an array of sub-models.
 This is the same as `attrModel` except the attribute is expected to be an array of models rather than a single one.

         attrModels: (name, Model) ->